druglogics/tfcheckpoint-umap/docs/index.md

 ## New Dataset {-}

+The new dataset features an updated curated list of $3875$ proteins that are part of TFcheckpoint (v2).
+For each of these proteins, we have gathered **Gene ontology (GO) IDs** and cross-referenced **InterPro domains**, using UniProt's ID mapping [online service](https://www.uniprot.org/uploadlists/) (`UniProtKB` for `To` mapping option and selecting the appropriate columns).
+The resulting data file is available as a [tab-delimited file](https://github.com/druglogics/tfcheckpoint-umap/blob/main/data/tfc2_all_human_go_interpro_22102021_ALL.tsv) (retrieved 22/10/2021).

 :::{.green-box}
-Analysis on this dataset was performed **June-July 2021** and will be featured in the second TF-checkpoint paper.
+Analysis on this dataset was performed **June-November 2021** (sporadically :) and will be featured in the second TF-checkpoint paper.
 :::

 ## On UMAP {-}